openhab/openhab-addons/bundles/org.openhab.binding.hdpowerview/README.md

 ## Refreshing the PowerView Hub Cache

 The hub maintains a cache of the last known state of its shades, and this binding delivers those values.
-Usually the shades will moved by this binding, so since the hub is always involved in the process, it updates this cache accordingly.
+Usually the shades will be moved by this binding, so since the hub is always involved in the moving process, it updates this cache accordingly.

 However  shades can also be moved manually without the hub’s knowledge.
 A person can manually move a shade by pressing a button on the side of the shade or via a remote control.